 - The participants to clearly spell out which company or problem inspired them to write this business plan.

-- It is very important to have “good partners” and Infosys is the only successful company to have demonstrated best of the best relations between their partners.
+- It is very important to have “good partners” and Infosys is the only successful company to have demonstrated the best of the best relations between their partners.
 Yes, indeed.

 - He recommended the book ‘Outliers‘ (from the author of the famous book Tipping Point)

 Fueling entrepreneurship in India is very important.
 Catching and inspiring entrepreneurs when are young is the best thing to do.
-At least a zillion of us have been inspired by “team Infosys”.
+At least a zillion of us has been inspired by “team Infosys”.
 Business plan competitions encourage people to think and present their ideas and by having a good panel of judges (as Bizcomp had) the feedback they give can be very valuable for the participants.